PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 11:13:27
+Last updated: 2024-04-06 11:14:33
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: The purpose of war is peace. - Pablo Escobar